 Morgan Patton, Development Director

 Morgan was raised between the Sonoma Valley and West Marin and currently resides in Forest Knolls with her husband, two children and their dog.
-Morgan joined the EAC in November 2011 through an internship program at Dominican University and is slated to graduate in the spring of 2013 with an undergraduate degree in Humanities with an emphasis in Environment, Culture and Sustainability.
+Morgan joined the EAC in November 2011 through an internship program at Dominican University and graduates in the spring of 2013 with an undergraduate degree in Humanities with an emphasis in Environment, Culture and Sustainability.
 Morgan works on a part-time basis as Membership and Finance Associate, responsible for EAC’s accounting and membership maintenance.
 She brings with her eight years of experience working in membership databases, reporting, and maintenance at Club One Fitness corporate offices, where she still works as Member Services Manager.
 Morgan enjoys being outdoors, gardening, hiking with her family and teaching her children about the natural world.

 Richard Lowe, Coordinator, 2013 Point Reyes Birding & Nature Festival